gui1117/Valdmor/gdd.md

 comming" if the information isn't globally known (like if a player declench a trap) or "please come I'm stuck !"

+#plan to develop the game

+0.1 : offline game
+	mapping with svg
+	action manager with network in mind
+	3 weapon
+	basic monster

+0.2 : network game
+	interpolation of entities
+	instant action -> send entities touched

+further improve :
+	deploy to app for desktop and mobile improve graphism

 #monster

 basic :